 You know this situation: There are two similar products with similar features on the market, but one’s cost is much higher.
 How is this even happening?
 It depends on software business models and the strategies that businesses implement when setting prices on their products and services.

-Choose a competitive or value-based pricing strategy.
 Competitive pricing is the easiest way to set the price.
-It means setting the same price as your competitors set on similar products.
-You can set your price higher than the similar products in case you offer something unique.
+It means sticking to the same price as your competitors put on similar products.
+You can make your price higher in case you offer something unique.
 Remember to follow public financial reports to evaluate how your competitors are doing in terms of costs.

 Value-based pricing is more complicated but also more efficient.
 This approach allows you to maximize the profit.

-- Commodity pricing – the strategy for products with low-level value that doesn’t differentiate on the market.
+- Commodity prices mirror the low-level value of the products that don’t differentiate on the market.

-As our imaginary delivery app is completely new and unique on the market, you could start with value-based pricing.
-However, you can also try a promotional strategy and release the app free of charge, gradually increasing the cost as the app expands its audience (or offering a subscription plan with additional features).
+As our imaginary delivery app is completely new and unique on the market, you could start with skimming pricing.
+However, you can also try a promotional strategy and release the app free of charge, gradually increasing the cost as the app expands its audience (or offering a subscription plan with additional features.)

 Goal: Prepare a product to enter the market